 I made a list of recipes at the beginning of the year with which I plan to work for the entire year.
-Last year also I had a plan, however, it is more structured this year.
-After almost 10 years of recipe writing, now that I have around 500 recipes on the blog, I have certain flexibility.
+Last year also had a plan, however, it is more structured this year.
+After almost 10 years of recipe writing, now that I have around 500 recipes on the blog, I have a certain flexibility.
 I am now open to thinking beyond Kosha mangsho and Cholar Dal.
 This year you are going to get mostly the unconventional Bengali recipes from my end.
 I am going to write more about Chorchori, Shorshori, Ghonto, Chenchki, etc. Here in the post, to continue with the plan I have, sharing the recipe of Chingri diye Pui Metuli Chorchori.
-Nor rare neither a signature recipe of mine, yet this is not much widely cooked.
+It is not rare nor a signature recipe of mine, yet this is not widely cooked.
 The heart of this chorchori is a fruit called Pui Metuli which is the fruit/ seed of Malabar spinach.

 A few words before going ahead with the recipe of Chingri diye Pui Metuli Chorchori!

-Pui Metuli aka the fruit of Malabar Spinach is not something very popular in day to day cooking.
+Pui Metuli aka the fruit of Malabar Spinach is not something very popular in day-to-day cooking.
 In fact, in my parent's house, I never had it though Pui Shak was used in cooking quite regularly.
 I first-time had it at my in-law's place though I have seen the beautiful fruits selling in the market.
 I thought of purchasing the metuli several times, however, I started using it in my kitchen once I savored it at Dubrajpur, my in-law's place last year.

 You cannot get the Pui dana aka Pui metuli all through the year.
-I mostly see the metuli available in February March.
+I mostly see the metuli available in February or March.

 Let me tell you, I clicked the pictures last year and thanks to my laziness skipped posting the recipe when the metuli was available last year.
-This year, however, I overcome the laziness and here I am with the recipe.
+This year, however, I overcame the laziness and here I am with the recipe.

 A few things to know about Malabar Spinach and its usefulness!

 There is a common say in Bengali "মাছের মধ্যে রুই আর শাকের মধ্যে পুঁই " (Macher modhye Rui aar shaker modhye Pui).
 This means Rui is the best of the best amongst fishes and so is Pui amongst the greens.
-Malabar spinach is loaded with Vitamin A, C, Iron and also Calcium.
+Malabar spinach is loaded with Vitamin A, C, Iron, and also Calcium.
 The fruits are also having similar nutrients and hence good for health.

 Here's how I make Chingri diye Pui Metulir Chorchori at Debjanir Rannaghar!

-PrintChingri Pui Metuli Chorchori
+Chingri Pui Metuli Chorchori

 Ingredients

-- Shrimps (medium size; cleaned; de-veined): 200g
+- 200 g Shrimps medium size; cleaned; de-veined:

-- Pui Metuli/ Malabar Spinach Seeds: 200g
+- 200 g Pui Metuli/ Malabar Spinach Seeds

-- Potato: 2
+- 2 Potato

-- Eggplant: 1
+- 1 Eggplant

-- Carrot: 1
+- 1 Carrot

-- Cauliflower florets: 5-6
+- 6 Cauliflower florets

-- Onion: 1
+- 1 Onion

-- Dry Red Chili: 2
+- 2 Dry Red Chili

-- Panch Phoron Powder: 1 Tsp.
+- 1 teaspoon Panch Phoron Powder

-- Sugar: 1 Tsp.
+- 1 teaspoon Sugar

-- Red Chili Powder: 1 Tsp.
+- 1 teaspoon Red Chili Powder

-- Salt: to taste
+- 1 teaspoon Salt to taste

 Instructions